Personal Health Information Protection Act (PHIPA)

 - Ensuring all mobile computing devices are strongly encrypted

-If you believe a privacy breach has occurred, contact Health Privacy or call 905-791-7800 and ask to speak with the Health Privacy Contact Person.
+If you believe a privacy breach has occurred, email our Access to Information and Privacy Team or call 905-791-7800 and ask to speak with the Privacy Contact Person.